ZarulHanifah/snakemake_COVID19/README.md

-# snakemake_16Sworkflow
+# snakemake_COVID19

-My Snakemake implementation for 16S analysis.
+My Snakemake implementation for COVID19 analysis.
+This is geared towards Illumina data.

 If you have snakemake installed, then all other software installation will be managed by Snakemake.

-# How to visualise the data
-If you find "qzv" files, you can visualize it one [QIIME 2 View](https://view.qiime2.org/)

-# Current plans for the pipeline
-- main_16S
-- picrust2